confuzedskull/G2/readme.txt

--an object's resting point gets set even when it's moving -some of the object's physics values do not zero out when object is at rest -information overlay displays information of wrong object -having the information overlay up while clicking the blue object makes the program crash -black object is missing
+-an object's resting point gets set even when it's moving -some of the object's physics values do not zero out when object is at rest -information overlay displays information of wrong object -having the information overlay up after clicking an object sometimes makes the program crash

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.